 By now, you know how to use the product table plugin to create a dynamic WooCommerce list view.
-Before we finish, let’s look at examples of the sorts of websites that will benefit from listing products in this way.
+To bring it to life, let's look at examples of the sorts of websites that will benefit from listing products and variations in this way.

 WooCommerce wholesale area

 Wholesale or trade stores list products in a very practical, factual layout.

 Unlike retail customers, wholesale users are already familiar with your product list and know what they want.
 They don't want to spend extra time scrolling between your retail store pages, with large images and other distractions.

 A WooCommerce product list view is perfect for WC wholesale stores.
 It lists products in a compact tabular layout with all the information that wholesale customers need.
 This will include practical data such as name, price and product attributes.
 The product list won't include marketing information such as big images, reviews or descriptions.

 Not all WooCommerce websites actually sell products online.
 If this sounds strange, think about it for a minute.
 WooCommerce offers cost-effective, easy-to-use ways of adding and managing products on your website.
 This is useful, even if you don't offer a full e-commerce facility.

 A WooCommerce product list view plugin offers an easy way to display products without letting customers order via your website.
 To do this, simply use the WooCommerce Product Table plugin to list products without an add to cart column.
 Disable the links option on the plugin settings page to prevent customers from clicking through to the single product page.

 This will create a read-only product catalogue.
 It will list your products in a neat list view, without the ability to buy online.